vwall/compass-twitter-bootstrap/README.md

 `$ for f in *.scss; do sass-convert -F scss -T sass $f ${f%%.*}.sass; done`

-To convert all twitter bootstrap .scss files to .sass (with overwrite):
+To convert all Bootstrap .scss files to .sass (with overwrite):

 `$ for f in stylesheets/compass_twitter_bootstrap/*.scss; do sass-convert -F scss -T sass $f stylesheets_sass/compass_twitter_bootstrap/${f%%.*}.sass; done`